 Verstappen recorded his first podium – and first win – with Red Bull on his first appearance with the team at the 2016 Spanish Grand Prix, having stepped up from Toro Rosso to replace Daniil Kvyat.

 Verstappen has piled up podium finishes in recent years.
-Since the 2019 United States Grand Prix, with the exception of two races, every time he has crossed the finish line, he has finished in the top three.
-Given that Verstappen recently signed a contract to remain at Red Bull until the end of the 2028 season, he’s likely to move further up this list in years to come.
+Since the 2019 United States Grand Prix, every time he has crossed the finish line, he has finished in the top three on all but six occasions.
+Given that Verstappen has signed a contract to remain at Red Bull until the end of the 2028 season, he’s likely to move further up this list in years to come.

 65 – Sebastian Vettel, Red Bull